heroesofabenez/game/INSTALL.md

 Database
 --------

 The game needs a database to store its data.
 We use nextras/orm with nextras/dbal to access it which currently supports only MySQL/MariaDB, PostgreSQL and MS SQL.
 Before you can run the game for the first time, you have to create tables and fill them with at least basic data (test data are not strictly necessary if you do not run tests on that database).
 Folder app/sqls contains definitions of all tables and even basic and test data for MySql/MariaDb.
-So if you are using this server, just run these queries and you are good to go.
+So if you are using this server, just run these queries, and you are good to go.
 In the opposite case, tweak them accordingly before running.

 After that, do not forget to write access data (name of database, username and password) to file app/config/local.neon so the game will know where to look for data.